ebellocchia/bip_utils/benchmark/README.md

 # Running the benchmark

+First of all, install *codetimimg* if not yet installed (minimum required version: 1.2):

+    pip install codetiming~=1.2

+And *bip_utils* itself.\
-Just set the benchmark variables by editing the *TestsConf* class at the beginning of *benchmark.py* and run the file from this folder (after having installed bip_utils, of course):
+Then, set the benchmark variables by editing the *TestsConf* class at the beginning of *benchmark.py* and run the file from this folder:

     python ./benchmark.py